ygev/sketch-accessibility-assistant/README.md

 > [Beta](https://add-sketch-assistant.now.sh/api/main?variant=beta&pkg=sketch-accessibility-assistant)

 ## Known Bugs
-- Layers inside groups are not detected yet.
 - Layers outside the artboard are not detected yet.
 - Very sensitive detection of overlap between layer coordinates.
 Planning to change it to 80%+ overlap, rather than 1%+ to avoid false negatives.